security-notes/infobyte-faraday-wiki/Home.md

 What is Faraday
 ---
+Faraday introduce a new concept (IPE) Integrated Penetration-Test Enviroment.

-Faraday is the first multiuser Penetration test IDE.
+First multiuser Penetration test IDE.
 Designed for distribution, indexation and analysis of the generated data during the process of a security audit.

 The main purpose of Faraday is to re-use the available tools in the community to take advantages of them in a multiuser way.